ReedClanton/NixOS/users/reedclanton/home/README.md

 # [`hosts/`](./hosts/README.md)

-See linked document for more.
+Stores Home Manager configurations that are host specific.
+See section title link for more.

 # [`modules/`](./modules/README.md)

-See linked document for more.
+Stores user's Home Manager `nix` files.
+See section title link for more.